Q: What services are provided at the UNT Kristin Farmer Autism Center?

 Q: What affiliation does the UNT Kristin Farmer Autism Center have with the University of North Texas?

 A: The UNT Autism Center is housed within the College of Education at UNT.
 We also collaborate with other departments across campus in an effort to provide high quality services and training, and to conduct, publish, and disseminate autism research.
-Some of the departments with which the Center currently collaborates include: The Department of Educational Psychology, the Autism Intervention Program, The Department of Behavior Analysis, The Department of Speech and Hearing, and the Counseling and Higher Education Department.
+Some of the departments with which the Center currently collaborates include: The Department of Educational Psychology, the Autism Intervention Program, The Department of Behavior Analysis, The Department of Speech and Hearing sciences, and the Counseling and Higher Education Department.
 In addition, the Center works closely with the Special Education and Kinesiology Programs, and with the Office of Disability Accommodations.

 Q: Why is my insurance provider saying they will not cover ABA therapy?

 A: State of Texas House Bill 451, passed in 2009, requires a health benefit plan to provide coverage to an enrollee under the age of 10 who is diagnosed with an autism spectrum disorder.
 This coverage applies to all generally recognized services prescribed by the enrollee’s primary care physician.
 In Texas, the law states that ABA may not always be considered a generally recognized service, which allows some insurance companies to deny coverage for ABA.
 Some insurance providers also interpret ABA to be an experimental or unproven intervention, and they may require ABA to be delivered by a certified health care provider.
 The UNT Kristin Farmer Autism Center strives to work with insurance providers to ensure the maximum reimbursements for all applicable services.

 Q: Are there training opportunities for parents, professionals, and other community members?